reedtlr/cleanJS_password_generator/README.md

 * Google Fonts CDN

 ## Sources
 Based on a YouTube tutorial with some changes.
 I created an option for lowercase characters rather than leaving them as a default.
-I changed all variable staments to var to see if it would still run without errors.
 I changed the font to something more appealing with Google Fonts. (https://youtu.be/iKo9pDKKHnc)

 ![Image 1 of 2 of the website](https://reedtlr.github.io/cleanJS_password_generator/Assets/screenshot_cjs1.png)
 ![Image 2 of 2 of the website](https://reedtlr.github.io/cleanJS_password_generator/Assets/screenshot_cjs2.png)